Qatar, Arab Spring sponsor, jails poet for life

-DOHA A court in Qatar, which has supported Arab uprisings abroad, jailed a local poet for life on Thursday for criticising the emir and inciting revolt - a sentence that drew outrage and cries of hypocrisy from human rights groups.
+DOHA A court in Qatar, which has backed Arab uprisings abroad, jailed a poet to life on Thursday for criticising the emir and inciting revolt - a sentence that drew outrage and charges of hypocrisy from human rights groups.

 In his verses, Muhammad Ibn al-Dheeb al-Ajami praised the Arab Spring revolts that toppled four dictators, often with the help of money and other support from the tiny, energy-rich Gulf state.
 But he also criticised Qatar's own absolute monarch and spoke, for example, of "sheikhs playing on their Playstations".

-"This is a tremendous miscarriage of justice," said defence lawyer Nagib al-Naimi, who conveyed the verdict to Reuters after a trial held behind closed doors in the capital Doha.
+"This is a tremendous miscarriage of justice," said defence lawyer Nagib al-Naimi, who conveyed the sentence and verdict to Reuters outside the closed-door courtroom in the capital Doha.

-At the prison where he has been held for a year, Ajami, 36, later told Reuters he believed the emir, Sheikh Hamad bin Khalifa al-Thani, to be "a good man" who must be unaware of his plight.
+At the prison where he has been held without family visits for almost a year, Ajami, 36, later told Reuters he believed the emir, Sheikh Hamad bin Khalifa al-Thani, to be "a good man" who must be unaware of his plight.
 Lawyer Naimi said the defence would appeal.
 A royal pardon may also be a possibility.

 Ajami was not himself allowed in court and Naimi said the defence was barred from making oral arguments, although he contested the prosecution case that Ajami called for revolution in Qatar - an offence which carries the death penalty.